Louis Payette

-Louis Payette (25 December 1854 – 19 March 1930) was a Canadian construction contractor and politician, the Mayor of Montreal, Quebec between 1908 and 1910.
+Louis Payette (25 December 1854 – 19 March 1930) was a Canadian construction contractor and politician who became the Mayor of Montreal, Quebec, between 1908 and 1910.

-Payette was educated at the Académie des Frères des écoles chrétiennes, focusing on business studies before beginning his career in the construction industry.
+Payette was educated at the Académie des Frères des écoles chrétiennes, focused on business studies, and then began his career in the construction industry.

-From 1902 to 1908, he was a city councillor for the Saint-Louis ward before his two years as Mayor.
+From 1902 to 1908, he was a city councillor for the Saint-Louis ward before his two years as mayor.